dgaff/workshop/README.md

 I'm also a Ham radio operator (K1DGG).
 When you're working with antennas, a VNA is a must have for antenna tuning and SNR measurements.
 I have one similar to this from Seeed.
 These are shockingly affordable given what lab-grade VNAs cost.

 <img src="vna.jpg" width=600px>

-### What's missing for signals and measurement?

-There's no shortage of testing gear you can own.
-A notable absence on my bench is a **function generator**.
-I don't do a lot of analog work, either design or repair, so I haven't had a big need for a function generator.
-But I do hope to add one to my collection some day when I have a project need for it.

-Like I mentioned above, I would also love to add a proper bench DMM at some point, too.

 ## Soldering